B271556/CellSize_Project/README.md

 ```

 ### 3. Restore the R package environment used in this project
-Double-click the project file _cellsize_project.Rproj_ to open in RStudio (this sets the working directory automatically) and then run the following command in the console:
+Double-click the project file _cellsize_project.Rproj_ to open it in RStudio (this sets the working directory automatically) and then run the following command in the console:

 ```r
 install.packages("renv")    # only needed if renv is not already installed renv::restore()             # installs the exact package versions that were used in the project
 ```

 If prompted during restore/activation, choose option 1 (activate project library).
-On Windows, if compilation fails, ensure RTools is in your PATH and retry.

 ### 4. Open any .Rmd file in RStudio and run it